MicrosoftDocs/Viva/Viva/insights/Tutorials/power-bi-collab-assess.md

 ---

 title: Ways of working assessment dashboard
-description: Use the Ways of working assessment dashboard to visualize predefined query data from Workplace Analytics in Power BI
+description: Use the Ways of working assessment dashboard to visualize predefined query data from Viva Insights in Power BI
 author: madehmer
 ms.author: helayne
 ms.topic: article